afshinator/OdinRailsStudyGroup/week3-transcript.md

 - And Lets say there are **2 types of messages**, (and 1 combo type):

     - **Query** : *Returns something, changes nothing* (no side effects) eg) Get the city of user that has name 'Bob Loblaw;

     - **Command** - *Returns nothing, changes something* -
       eg) writing to the database; change the name of the user

     - **Combination** - eg) popping off a stack; *returns something, changes something*

-- Let's look at the different scenarios and some rules about **how to test them**:
+*When you approach testing your classes, think about which of these cases fit its methods.
+Let's look at the different scenarios and some **general rules about how to test them**:*

 - **Incoming, Query** - Rule: Make assertions about what they send back; assert a known output for known input.
 Test the interface, not the implementation.

-    - **Incoming, Command** - Rule: Test incoming command message by making assertions about direct public side effects
+- **Incoming, Command** - Rule: Test incoming command message by making assertions about direct public side effects.

 ```
 # Here's a common scenario:  combined query / command :